 Douglas Falls Trail is a 10.4 mile moderately trafficked out and back trail located near Barnardsville, North Carolina that features a waterfall and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 Excellent short family hike.
 The reviews indicate a hard trail however it was on the easy side of moderate.
 Beware the long 8 mile drive on a Fire Service road that gets old fast.
 Would have loved to catch it flowing more.

 Modified update.
 Apparently I did not hike down off the BRP.